Allen Kerr (biologist): Biography

-In 1978 he was elected Fellow of the Australian Academy of Science.
+In 1978, he was elected Fellow of the Australian Academy of Science.

+From 1978-1983 he was Vice-President of the International Society for Plant Pathology and from 1980-1983 he was President of the Australasian Plant Pathology Society.

 In 1986 he was elected Fellow of the Royal Society.

 In 1990 he received the inaugural Australia Prize for his work with plant genetics and biology.